test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

    Examples
    ========

-   Example 1: rst file
+   Example 1: RST file
    -------------------

    Example 2: Python module
    ------------------------

-Because ``Description.rst`` is the second imported rst file, the chapter number is 2.
-The chapter headline is "Description" (the name of the rst file).
+Because ``Description.rst`` is the second imported RST file, the chapter number is 2.
+The chapter headline is "Description" (the name of the RST file).
-The top level headlines *within* the rst file are at *section* level.
+The top level headlines *within* the RST file are at *section* level.
 The fourth section (Examples) contains two subsections.

 The outcome is the following part of the table of content: